History of the FICM

 The foundation of the Faculty of Intensive Care Medicine by seven parent colleges in 2010 was an important milestone in our development of a multidisciplinary professional identity.

 It has taken many individuals and organisations nearly twenty years to achieve this.
 In 1992 the Royal Colleges formed the Joint Advisory Committee for Intensive Therapy [JACIT]; this became the Intercollegiate Board for Training in ICM [IBTICM] in 1996, with the Royal College of Anaesthetists as the lead college.
 In 1999 the Minister of Health modified the Specialist Medical Order to include ICM as a joint CCT with a base speciality, and in 2001 the competency-based training programme was launched.

 In June 2010, in their role as trustees, the parent Colleges approved the creation of the Faculty of ICM which will henceforth represent the device for setting standards through education and training.
-Thus, by January 2011 the GMC requires us to have developed a primary speciality training programme for ICM, which will run in parallel with dual certification (ICM and another base speciality).

 This quiet revolution has been achieved through the sustained work of the IBTICM (now the FICM Training & Assessment Committee), the Deaneries, our Regional Advisors, and our local Educational Supervisors (Faculty Tutors) who are the bedrock on which we will continue to build high quality training and better care of critically ill patients and their families.
 Developments in training have been strongly supported over the years by the Intensive Care Societies of the UK and the devolved nations, with whom the Faculty will continue to work closely.